 Like any other outdoor meal, cold beer is likely going to be your best friend.
 Here in Atlanta, we are totally crushing on Three Tavern's seasonal sour, Enchantress, which is made with cranberry juice.
 Round out your sours with a few IPAs and easy-drinking pilsners for those who shun puckery, tart beers.
 Pile the beers up in metal or enameled tubs filled with ice and be sure to put out plenty of bottle openers.

 Of course, we know that some can't have Thanksgiving without wine, so you'll also want to keep a couple bottles of both white and red on hand to keep everyone happy.
 Again, light and easy drinking is the way to go here, so stick with wines like a crisp chenin blanc and fruity Cru Beaujolais.
 Bottles of white can go into the tub with the beers and the reds will be just fine sitting out on the table.
-To keep things casual, we like to serve wine out of Mason jars, but no-spill Aura Glasses would also be perfect for the meal.
+To keep things casual, we like to serve wine out of Mason jars.

 If you want to serve a house cockail with the cheese board, we recommend seasonal and spicy mulled cider spiked with bourbon.
 It's easy to modify the drink to keep it fairly low in alcohol so that no one will be napping before the turkey is carved.
 And be sure to set some aside sans booze for any kiddos in attendance.